 It is a beautiful soft stabiliser for using behind your embroideries and has a lovely luxurious feel to it.

 It helps 'hold' the warp & weft of your embroidery fabric in place.
-(Each in their own 'correct' position - ...so you don't get any distortion, 'stretch' or puckering in your fabrics when you are embroidering on them.
+(Each in their own 'correct' position - ...so you don't get any distortion, 'stretch' or puckering of your fabrics when you are embroidering on them.

-It also helps in disguising threads that have been 'carried' across the back of your work (from one spot to another).
+It also helps in disguising threads that have been 'carried' across the back of your embroidery work (from one spot to another).

 IT IS AN EXCELLENT PRODUCT!

-Whilst still having a really lovely soft feel to it , the Weaveline makes your Linen lovely to hold when doing your embroideries... it is sooo good to work with and it is NOT stiff at all.
+Whilst still having a really lovely soft feel to it, the Weaveline makes your Linen lovely to hold when doing your embroideries... it is sooo good to work with and it is NOT stiff at all.

 *This is my favourite stabiliser to use behind all of our embroideries*

-If you are using our beautiful pigma pens to trace your embroideries with,... you would iron the creases out of your FABRIC, Trace your design onto your Linen Front (or chosen fabric)... and then you would IRON the fusible Weaveline stabiliser to the back of your Fabric.
+If you are using our beautiful pigma pens to trace your embroideries with,... you would iron the creases out of your FABRIC first, then Trace your design onto your Linen Front (or chosen fabric)... and then you would IRON the fusible Weaveline stabiliser to the back of your Fabric.
 Never Iron directly on the stabiliser or you will get the melted product on your iron and your fabric.

 ............................................................................